-Prerequisite: Sociology/Anthropology 100 or 110, and sophomore standing; or consent of instructor.
+Prerequisite and/or restriction: Sociology/Anthropology 100 or 110, or consent of instructor.

-261 GENDER AND SEXUALITY IN LATIN AMERICA
+SOAN 261 GENDER AND SEXUALITY IN LATIN AMERICA

-Content: Exploration of gender and sexuality in Latin America through an anthropological lens.
-Ethnographic and theoretical texts-including testimonial and film material-dealing with the different gender experiences of indigenous and nonindigenous peoples, lowland jungle hunter-gatherers, highland peasants, urban dwellers, and transnational migrants.
+Content: Gender and sexuality in Latin America through an anthropological lens.
+Ethnographic and theoretical texts-including testimonial and film material-dealing with the different gender experiences of indigenous and non-indigenous peoples, lowland jungle hunter-gatherers, highland peasants, urban dwellers, and transnational migrants.

-Prerequisite: Sociology/Anthropology 100 or 110, and sophomore standing; or consent of instructor.
+Prerequisite and/or restriction: Sociology/Anthropology 100 or 110, or consent of instructor.